-If a generator changes its intentions for dispatch, and wishes to make a rebid to reflect those changed intentions, the Commission has proposed that the rules require that the generator makes the rebid as soon as reasonably practicable after it becomes aware of the change in the material conditions and circumstances on the basis of which it decides to vary its offer or bid.
+If a generator changes its intentions for dispatch, and wishes to make a rebid to reflect those changed intentions, the second draft rule requires that the generator must make the rebid as soon as practicable after it becomes aware of the change in the material conditions and circumstances on the basis of which it decides to vary its offer or bid.

-A requirement to rebid as soon as reasonably practicable upon a change in intentions should provide for more accurate, reliable and timely information to participants, thereby allowing for responses which are in line with the underlying conditions of supply and demand.
+A requirement to rebid as soon as practicable upon becoming aware of change in the material conditions and circumstances upon which the rebid is based should provide for the provision of more accurate, reliable and timely information to other participants, thereby allowing for responses which are in line with the underlying conditions of supply and demand.

-The Commission has also determined that, in each case that a rebid is made during, or less than 15 minutes before the commencement of, the trading interval to which the rebid applies, the rebidding generator must provide a report to the AER setting out in detail the change in material conditions and circumstances giving rise to the rebid, its reasons for the rebid, and its justification that the rebid was made as soon as reasonably practicable.
-Bids apply to 30-minute trading intervals rather than individual 5-minute dispatch intervals.
+The Commission has also determined that, in each case that a rebid is made during, or less than 15 minutes before the commencement of, the trading interval to which the rebid applies, the rebidding generator must make and keep a contemporaneous record in relation to the rebid, which must include a record of the material conditions and circumstances giving rise to the rebid, the generator's reasons for making the rebid, the time at which the relevant event(s) or other occurrence(s) occurred, and the time at which the generator first became aware of the relevant event(s) or other occurrence(s).
+Offers apply to 30-minute trading intervals rather than individual 5-minute dispatch intervals.
 Therefore, this would result in a period during which this new obligation applies that varies between 15 minutes and 40 minutes, depending on the point in time prior to or during a trading interval that the rebid is submitted.
-Further detail on the practical application of the reporting period is set out in figure 5.1 in section 5.3.
+Further detail on the practical application of the reporting period is set out in figure 5.1 in section 5.5.

-A requirement to provide a detailed report to the AER for rebids that are made close to dispatch should provide the AER with information to assist in its consideration of whether a possible breach of clause 3.8.22A of the NER may have occurred.
-The additional reporting requirement should also reduce the incentives on generators to make late rebids that are intended to limit the opportunity for other participants to respond.
+In the event that non-compliance is alleged, this record should provide the AER with additional information to assist in its consideration of whether a possible breach of clause 3.8.22A of the NER may have occurred.
+The additional recording requirement should also reduce the incentives on generators to make deliberate late rebids.

-These additional requirements on market participants in relation to the timing and reporting of rebids should lead to more efficient wholesale price outcomes in the short term and create efficient signals for investment in supply and demand side over the longer term, thereby lowering the price of electricity to consumers.
+These additional requirements on market participants in relation to the timing and recording of information pertaining to rebids should lead to more efficient wholesale price outcomes in the short term and create efficient signals for investment in supply and demand-side over the longer term, thereby lowering the price of electricity to consumers.